exercism/python/concepts/list-methods/about.md

 ValueError: 10 is not in list
 ```

-You can provide start and end indices to search within a specific section of the list.
+You can also provide `start` and `end` indices to search within a specific section of the list:

 ```python
 >>> names = ["Tina", "Leo", "Thomas", "Tina", "Emily", "Justin"]